Cosmoglobe/zodipy/paper/paper.md

 [LAMBDA foreground models page](https://lambda.gsfc.nasa.gov/product/foreground/fg_models.html) for a list of existing tools).
-However, these programs are either only usable for specific experiments or otherwise difficult to access by requiring licensed programming languages or the use of web interfaces.
+However, these programs are either only usable for specific experiments or otherwise difficult to access by requiring licensed programming languages or usage of web interfaces.
 Modern astronomy and cosmology pipelines are commonly built in Python due to the wide range of available high-quality tools and open-source projects and communities, such as the Astropy project [@astropy].
 The lack of a general-purpose zodiacal light tool in this space